LBierkandt/graph-anno/README.md

 1. An installation of Graphviz (http://www.graphviz.org/)

-2. **On all OSs**:
+2.

-  Ruby (http://www.ruby-lang.org/; GraphAnno has been developed with version 2.0; but 1.9 should work, too);
+  * Ruby (http://www.ruby-lang.org/; GraphAnno has been developed with version 2.0; but 1.9 should work, too)

     install needed Rubygems with bundler (if necessary, run `gem install bundler` before):
     1. navigate to the GraphAnno main directory
     2. run `bundle install`

-  **For Windows** there is a compiled version of the program for which you don't need Ruby.
+  * For Windows there is a compiled version of the program for which you don't need Ruby.

 3. A browser (GraphAnno has been developed with Firefox, it has not been checked whether it works just as well on other browsers)